Gianatmaja/Udacity-Data-Engineering-Nanodegree/I94-Immigration-Enhancement/README.md

 # Project 6: Enhancing the I94 Immigration Data with External Data Sources

 ### Project Overview
 This project will build up a data warehouse as a [single-source-of-truth](https://en.wikipedia.org/wiki/Single_source_of_truth) database by integrating data from different data sources.
+This project will provide the foundation for future analysis regarding possible relationships between a country's immigration and arrival statistics, and its temperature and population demographics.

 The structure of this repository can be viewed below.